David W. Musick, PhD

 - Medical professionalism and the learning environment

-Dr. Musick has served in various capacities as a member of eight professional organizations, currently reviews scholarly submissions for nine journals, and has been awarded eight different grants pertaining to curriculum development in medical education.
-He has authored more than 30 peer-reviewed journal articles and has received national awards for both teaching and research.
-He resides in Roanoke, VA with his wife of thirty-six years, Cheryl D. Musick.
-They are the parents of two children and one granddaughter.
+Dr. Musick has served in various capacities as a member of eight professional organizations, currently reviews scholarly submissions for a number of education-related journals, and has been awarded eight different grants pertaining to curriculum development in medical education.
+He has authored more than 40 peer-reviewed journal articles and has received national awards for both teaching and research.

 Education and Training